superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 # Android Studio

-Before running any Android example project, please set up the paths in the local.properties file.
+Before running any Android example project, please set up the appropriate Android SDK and NDK paths in File - Project Structure...

 # How to create a Superpowered project with Android Studio